Last modified: August 1, 2024

 • avatar

 Just as important as building the deck itself is gathering the proper tools to get the work done.
-Here is a list of the tools that are typically used to build a deck:
+Here’s a list of what you’ll be needing for this DIY project:

 • Drill and bits